 Item 2.
-Properties
+Properties.

 Our corporate headquarters are located in Cambridge, Massachusetts.
 Our current leased facility for our corporate headquarters encompasses approximately 11,218 square feet of office space.
 The lease for this facility expires in January 2023.
-In August 2018, we entered into a sub-lease for 13,643 square feet of laboratory space located in Cambridge Massachusetts, which expires in April 2022.
+In August 2018, we entered into a sub-sublease for 13,643 square feet of laboratory space located in Cambridge Massachusetts, or the Lab Sub-Sublease, which was set to expire in April 2022.
+In January 2022, we amended the Lab Sub-Sublease to increase the premises to a total of 26,114 square feet and extend the term through April 30, 2023.
 In June 2020, we entered into a lease agreement for 3,885 square feet office space located in Toronto, Ontario, Canada, which expires in June 2025.
 We believe that our office and laboratory space is sufficient to meet our current needs and that suitable additional space or alternative space will be available as needed on commercially reasonable terms.

 Item 3.
-Legal Proceedings
+Legal Proceedings.